Western hunter-gatherer

 In archaeogenetics, western hunter-gatherer (WHG, also known as west European hunter-gatherer, western European hunter-gatherer or Oberkassel cluster) (c.
-15,000~5,000 BP) is a distinct ancestral component of modern Europeans, representing descent from a population of Mesolithic hunter-gatherers who scattered over western, southern and central Europe, from the British Isles in the west to the Carpathians in the east, following the retreat of the ice sheet of the Last Glacial Maximum.
-It is closely associated and sometimes considered synonymous with the concept of the Villabruna cluster, named after the Ripari Villabruna cave specimen in Italy, known from the terminal Pleistocene of Europe, which is largely ancestral to later WHG populations.
+15,000–5,000 BP) is a distinct ancestral component of modern Europeans, representing descent from a population of Mesolithic hunter-gatherers present across much of Western Europe, Central Europe and parts of Southeastern Europe, from the British Isles in the west to the Carpathians in the east, following the retreat of the ice sheet of the Last Glacial Maximum.
+It is closely associated and sometimes considered synonymous with the late Upper Paleolithic Villabruna cluster, named after remains found in Ripari Villabruna cave in northern Italy, known from the terminal Pleistocene of Europe, which is largely ancestral to later WHG populations.

-WHGs share a closer genetic relationship to ancient and modern peoples in the Middle East and the Caucasus than earlier European hunter-gatherers.
+WHGs appear to share some genetic affinities with people in West Asia not found in earlier Upper Paleolithic European hunter-gatherers.
 Their precise relationships to other groups are somewhat obscure, with the origin of the Villabruna cluster likely somewhere in the vicinity of the Balkans.
-The Villabruna cluster (which is associated with the Epigravettian and other related archaeological cultures) had expanded into the Italian and Iberian Peninsulas by approximately 19,000 years ago, with the WHG cluster subsequently expanding across Western Europe at the end of the Pleistocene around 14-12,000 years ago, largely replacing the Magdalenian peoples who previously dominated the region.
+The Villabruna cluster (which is associated with the Epigravettian and other related archaeological cultures of the late Upper Paleolithic) had expanded into the Italian and Iberian Peninsulas by approximately 19,000 years ago, with the WHG cluster subsequently expanding across Western Europe at the end of the Pleistocene around 14–12,000 years ago, largely replacing the Magdalenian peoples who previously dominated the region.
 These Magdalenian peoples largely descended from earlier Western European Cro-Magnon groups that had arrived in the region over 30,000 years ago, prior to the Last Glacial Maximum.

 WHGs constituted one of the main genetic groups in the postglacial period of early Holocene Europe, along with eastern hunter-gatherers (EHG) in Eastern Europe.
 The border between WHGs and EHGs ran roughly from the lower Danube, northward along the western forests of the Dnieper towards the western Baltic Sea.
 EHGs primarily consisted of a mixture of WHG-related and Ancient North Eurasian (ANE) ancestry.
 Scandinavia was inhabited by Scandinavian hunter-gatherers (SHGs), which were a mixture between WHG and EHG.
 In the Iberian Peninsula, early Holocene hunter-gathers consisted of a mixture of WHG and Magdalenian Cro-Magnon (GoyetQ2) ancestry.

 Once the main population throughout Europe, the WHGs were largely replaced by successive expansions of Early European Farmers (EEFs) of Anatolian origin during the early Neolithic, who generally carried a minor amount of WHG ancestry due to admixture with WHG groups during their European expansion.
-Among modern-day populations, WHG ancestry is most common among populations of the eastern Baltic region.
+Among modern-day populations, WHG ancestry is the most common among populations of the eastern Baltic region.

-WHGs lacked the light skin genes found in modern Europeans, and it has been suggested they were dark skinned and had light coloured eyes.
+WHGs lacked the light skin genes found in modern Europeans and it has been suggested that they were dark skinned and had light coloured eyes.